jabrena/101-jackson/README.md

-add equals and hashcode & toString method to the class and not give any explanation evolve the tests using Given When Then and not give any explanation refactor with assertj and not give any explanation
+add equals and hashcode & toString method to the class and not give any explanation evolve the tests using Given When Then and not give any explanation refactor with assertj and not give any explanation use textblocks to create json strings and not give any explanation
 ```

 ## JSON Merge